e2w5/DetectionLabRevamped/Vagrant/lab-guide/6-2-network-velociraptor-lab.md

 4. Panel 3: comparison table `search index=suricata | stats dc(dest_ip) AS destinations, values(signature) AS signatures BY src_ip`.
 5. Save the dashboard for use in later labs.

-*Checkpoint:* Export the dashboard to PDF or capture a screenshot.

 ## Exercise 4 – Velociraptor Quick Hunt
 1. Log into Velociraptor at <https://192.168.57.105:9999> (`admin:changeme`).